 Application

 Applications running on a Servient are usually implemented through scripts (i.e., JavaScript).
-These must be provided along with security metadata that defines their Execution Environment and consequently how scripts must be isolated.
+The application scripts must be provided along with security metadata that defines their Execution Environment and consequently how scripts must be isolated.
 The security metadata also needs to include keying material or certificates to authenticate the Things the script exposes.

 Note that the WoT Scripting API building block is optional.
 There can be minimal Servient implementations where applications are implemented natively for the software stack.
 These do not have the Scripting API and WoT Runtime modules.